 We will update this page with news that comes out about the personal injury industry.
 As you can imagine, there is always hot topics.

 Controversy is never to far away from personal injury as people have a different idea of who should compensate for what.
 Then comes in the debate of – were they compensated enough?
 Were they compensated too much?
 Was the case deserving of ANY compensation?
 You get the gist.
-We as no win no fee personal injury solicitors from Manchester are always looking to keep up to date with what’s happening in the industry.
+We as personal injury solicitors from Manchester are always looking to keep up to date with what’s happening in the industry.

 Trouble in schools